Widespread TikTok glitches mess with people’s likes and reality

 The website Down Detector showed issues across the United States and in parts of Europe, with many users saying their like counts had dropped to zero.
 Some of the app’s Discover features were also unavailable as of Thursday afternoon.

-TikTok is aware of the issues and said it was working quickly to fix them.
+TikTok is aware of the issues and said it was “working quickly” to fix them.
 Reached for comment, a TikTok spokesperson referred Fast Company to the following tweet:

 Hi TikTok community!
 We’re aware that some users are experiencing app issues – working to quickly fix things, and we’ll share updates here!